• Skip to primary navigation

 2. Remove USB Connected Devices

-As mentioned above, the problem could be due to interference from USB 3.0 devices attached to your Mac.
+As mentioned above, the problem in our case was due to interference from USB 3.0 device attached to one of the ports on the Mac Mini.

-Hence, remove all the USB connected devices from your Mac (Except keyboard and mouse dongles) and Restart your computer.
+Hence, remove all the USB connected devices from your Mac (Except keyboard and Mouse Receiver) and Restart the computer.

 After the computer restarts, try to use the keyboard and see if the problem is now fixed.